dlcs/book/API_Reference/more_on_image_registration.md

 As the queue is processed the DLCS fetches the source image from the supplied origin and registers it.
 A dashboard utility in the digitisation workflow queries the DLCS for the status of submitted batches and displays the current progress.

-The body of the POST to the queue is a hyrda collection (see Handling Collections):
+The body of the POST to the queue is a hydra collection (see Handling Collections):

 ```
 {